newideas-code/car-managment-backend/README.md

-# Car Management Backend
+# Car Management Backend API

-This project provides a backend API for managing car information.
-It utilizes Express.js, Mongoose (for MongoDB interaction), Cloudinary for image storage, and JSON Web Tokens for authentication.
+This project provides a RESTful backend API for managing car information, including user authentication and image uploads.
+It uses Express.js, Mongoose (for MongoDB), Cloudinary for image storage, and JSON Web Tokens (JWTs) for authentication.

 ## Table of Contents